octabytes/blog/content/posts/anythingllm/anythingllm-free-open-source-ai-documents-platform/index.md

 This tool offers flexibility, enabling users to choose from a variety of LLMs and vector databases, while also providing a customizable experience with multi\-user management and embeddable chat functionalities.
 Whether you want to run the platform locally or host it in the cloud, AnythingLLM offers a solution to make AI\-driven document interaction effortless.

-Watch our platform overview on our YouTube channel

 ### Large Language Models (LLMs)

 Large Language Models (LLMs) are the backbone of AnythingLLM.
 The platform supports a range of LLMs, both open\-source and commercial, enabling users to choose the best model for their needs.
 Supported LLMs include popular names like OpenAI, Anthropic, Hugging Face, and local alternatives like Ollama\-compatible models.